tilburgsciencehub/website/content/topics/Analyze/machine-learning/supervised/ml_regression_python.md

 ```
 {{% /codeblock %}}

 Note that you can train your data using any other regressors but here we just work with one.
-Feel free to explore other regressors and compare the results with one another.
+Feel free to explore other regressors and compare the results.

 ### Evaluate the model